UT Tyler Judicial Affairs

 The appeals process typically proceeds like this:

-- The student notifies the Director of Residence Life and Judicial Affairs (DRLJA) of his or her intent to file an appeal.
-The student must notify the DRLJA within 14 days of being notified of the outcome of his or her judicial case.
+- The student notifies the director of judicial affairs (DJA) of his or her intent to file an appeal.
+The student must notify the DJA within 14 days of being notified of the outcome of his or her judicial case.

-- The DRLJA gives the student a form with information on how to write an appeal.
+- The DJA gives the student a form with information on how to write an appeal.

-- The student submits the appeal to the DRLJA.
-The student may request a meeting to review the appeal with the DRLJA prior to submitting it.
+- The student submits the appeal to the DJA.
+The student may request a meeting to review the appeal with the DJA prior to submitting it.
 The student must turn the appeal in within 14 days of giving notice of intent to appeal.

-- The DRLJA prepares an appeals packet, consisting of a copy of the student’s appeal, a copy of the incident report and any other pertinent documentation, and a written explanation of the DRLJA’s decision and sanction in the case.
+- The DJA prepares an appeals packet, consisting of a copy of the student’s appeal and a written explanation of the DJA’s decision and sanction in the case.

 - Approve the decision: The original finding and sanctions stand.